ducksouplab/ducksoup/README.md

 - may contain:

+  - size (integer) the size of the room (size == 1 for a mirror effect)
   - videoCodec (string) possible values: "vp8" (default if none), "h264" or "vp9"
   - audio (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_audio_tracks))
   - video (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_video_tracks))

+Some of these parameters are used:

+- to join or initialize a room: room, name, uid, proc, duration, videoCodec
+- to initialize getUserMedia constraints: audio, video
+- to communicate between embedding and embedded windows: origin

 Note: the embedding origin (for instance `https://website-calling-ducksoup.example.com` above) has to be listed as a valid origin when starting DuckSoup (see [Environment variables](#environment-variables)).